 All the air left my lungs.

-I was horrified at what he said he had done, but more than that, I felt blistering guilt at how small a price I paid in this war.
-Fighting my dismay, I noticed Robert’s Riviera parked next to my VW minibus.
+I was horrified at what he said he had done, but I felt more than that.
+Something selfish.
+Mike’s turmoil stirred a guilt in my gut: how small a price I paid in this war while knowing so many suffered so terribly.

 “Mike,” I said, “There’s a guy here.
 Combat experience.
-He knows.
-He’s right here, and he can help.”
+He knows, man.
+He can help.”

 Mike blubbered something about the secrecy of his missions.
 I tried to assure him that Robert wasn’t the government, that he would know what to do.
 He shook his head no.